-A tank lining for its part, needs to match both the substrate and the storage.
+A tank lining needs to match both the substrate and the storage.
 They form a barrier, protecting the internal substrate from corrosion, chemicals, and heat, and protecting the contents from contamination.
+The difference between tank lining and tank liners is that where tank lining is bonded to the substrate, tank liners are freestanding within the tank.
 In order to determine the suitable tank lining for your project, you need to be able to answer these 5 questions:

 - Which substance does the tank store?
 Chemicals, foodstuffs, water, each store has different needs.